aaronshaver/graphql-java/README.md

 ## Usage

 1. Run a Gradle `bootRun` task to run the server
-1. Use a REST client such as Postman to do a POST against `http://localhost:8080/graphql` and use a normal GraphQL query as the post body, e.g.:
+1. Use a client such as Postman to do a POST against `http://localhost:8080/graphql` and use a normal GraphQL query as the body (note: select GraphQL under after click the Body tab in Postman!), e.g.:

 ```graphql
 {